WaithakaGuru/PRISMA_Notes/Prisma_ORM.md

   ## The Prisma Studio

 Prisma Studio is a visual editor for your database.
-It lets you view and edit data in your tables through a simple web interface.
+It provides a Graphical User Interface and lets you view and edit data in your tables through a simple web interface.

    ###  Starting the Prisma Studio